Skid steers are often considered the handiest machines with a myriad of uses across a broad range of sectors.

 Maxi skid steers can be used to move heavy loads such as large pallets of bricks and other building materials or, with large capacity bucket attachments, tip large amounts of soil into waiting trucks, in fact, any job that requires extra performance such as bulldozing or tree felling.

 There are some disadvantages to hiring a skid steer machine.
-One of the few drawbacks of skid steers is the damage they can cause to ground surfaces.
+One of the few drawbacks of skid steer hire is the damage they can cause to ground surfaces.
 The 'skidding' operation of the wheels or tracks can chew up the ground.

 Working in mud or softer soil can cause problems, and the alternative use of a compact loader may be more practical.
 Before embarking on skid steer hire it is a good idea to evaluate the job you want it to do.
 The primary considerations should include: